Simultaneous reconstruction of conductivity, boundary shape and contact impedances in electrical impedance tomography: Shape-deforming reconstruction: theory

 where $z$ is the function that models the contact impedance, $\gamma$ is the isotropic conductivity inside the model domain $\Omega_m$, the functional $W$ is used for providing appropriate regularization, and $\alpha>0$ is the regularization parameter.

-Due to the deformation done when going from the true domain $\Omega$ to the model domain $\Omega_m$, the measurement $R_m$ does not in general correspond to any isotropic conductivity in $\Omega_m$, implying that minimization of ~\eqref{eq:EIT-traditional} will lead to an erroneous reconstruction.
+Due to the deformation done when going from the true domain $\Omega$ to the model domain $\Omega_m$, the measurement $R_m$ does not in general correspond to any isotropic conductivity in $\Omega_m$, implying that minimization of~\eqref{eq:EIT-traditional} will lead to an erroneous reconstruction.
 For demonstrations of the domain model related reconstruction artifacts with practical EIT measurements, see e.g.~\cite{GHO96,KVKK97,NKKa}.

 To overcome the reconstruction errors due to the unknown domain shape, we seek to reconstruct a conductivity that is close to the original conductivity up to a conformal deformation.
 The first step of the proposed approach is to find in $\Omega_m$ contact impedances and a minimally anisotropic conductivity that explain the measurement.
+We remark that the idea of using an anisotropic conductivity to recover an isotropic conductivity was first mentioned in~\cite{KV87}.
+However, the approach suggested there is different from the one considered here.